 For more than 55 years, the boat accident lawyers of Munley Law have helped clients throughout Pennsylvania.
 Our boating accident attorneys have earned national recognition for their work on behalf of injured victims.
 We have been named among the Best Lawyers in America, and have received the highest possible peer and client review ratings from Martindale-Hubbell.
 Contact a boat accident lawyer now for a consultation, free of charge.

 How Boat Accidents Happen

 There are many causes of boat accidents including:

-- Alcohol Use.
-All boat and watercraft operators must obey the same laws as a driver behind the wheel of a car.
+- Alcohol Use All boat and watercraft operators must obey the same laws as a driver behind the wheel of a car.
 You cannot drive a boat impaired or have a blood alcohol concentration (BAC) exceeding 0.08.
-If you feel the effects of alcohol at all and choose to operate a watercraft, you’re breaking the law and endangering the lives of your passengers and fellow boaters.
-In Pennsylvania, if you are arrested for operating a watercraft while under the influence of alcohol or a controlled substance, you could face fines between $300 and $12,500, up to five years in jail, and/or suspension of boating privileges for one year.
+If you choose to operate a watercraft while under the influence of alcohol or other controlled substance, you’re breaking the law and endangering the lives of your passengers and fellow boaters.
+In Pennsylvania, if you operate a watercraft while under the influence, you could face fines between $300 and $12,500, up to five years in jail, and/or suspension of boating privileges for one year.
 If you refuse to submit to a breath, blood, or urine test, the Boating Commission may suspend your boating privileges for up to 18 months.

 Keep these tips in mind before going out on the water:

 - Stay sober.
 Although many equate boating or fishing with liquor, as you’ve already ready you can face serious trouble with the law.